NAT-10001 - Science & Society

 Intended Learning Outcomes

-Locate, evaluate and make effective use of a wide range of university-level information sources: 1,2
+Locate, evaluate, and make effective use of a wide range of university-level information sources: 1,2

-Communicate clearly and effectively using both accessible styles of writing and appropriate academic language and conventions associated with the Natural Sciences: 1,2
+Communicate clearly and effectively using both accessible styles of writing and appropriate academic language and conventions associated with the Natural Sciences: 1

 Study hours

-Global Challenges Lectures: 6 hours
+Lectures: 9 hours

 School Rules